MitchellGray100/GraphSearchVisualizer/README.md

 JavaFX Graph Traversal Visualizer

 Visual graph that can be interacted with.
 Place a start square, end square, possibly some walls, and then choose a traversal to run.
 The traversal will be shown on the graph step by step.
 The speed of this traversal can be changed at the bottom with the slider bar.
-Walls can be placed & removed one by one by clicking with the mouse or they can be placed & removed with SHIFT.
+Walls can be placed & removed one by one by clicking with the mouse or they can be mass placed & removed with SHIFT.
 Clear the whole graph with the "Clear Grid" button.
 Make sure there is a valid path from the start to the end.

 ___